-We will also be introducing targeted disease management programs to engage our patients by offering tools and technologies that can reduce hospital admissions, visits to the emergency rooms, and poor quality of life.
-Our approach to disease management is two-fold: (1) keep the well healthy with a focus on healthy lifestyles, disease prevention, and health promotion and (2) maintain an active disease management program for high risk beneficiaries with specific chronic disease conditions.
-Evidence-based clinical practice guidelines and educational resources developed jointly by the Departments of Defense and Veterans Affairs are used in both the military treatment facility and managed care support contractor disease management programs.
+We will also be introducing targeted disease-management programs to engage our patients by offering tools and technologies that can reduce hospital admissions, visits to the emergency rooms, and poor quality of life.
+Our approach to disease management is twofold: 1) keep the well healthy, with a focus on healthy lifestyles, disease prevention, and health promotion and 2) maintain an active disease-management program for high-risk beneficiaries with specific chronic disease conditions.
+We are using evidence-based clinical-practice guidelines and educational resources developed jointly by the Departments of Defense and Veterans Affairs in both the military treatment facility and managed care support contractor disease-management programs.

-On September 1, 2006, the Military Health System implemented a new disease management initiative based on a consistent approach across all three managed care regions, focusing on asthma and congestive heart failure.
-The NDAA 2007 further mandates the MHS disease management program to address, at a minimum: diabetes, cancer, heart disease, asthma, chronic obstructive pulmonary disorder, and depression and anxiety disorders.
-In the future we intend to expand our disease management efforts to the four other mandated chronic diseases mentioned above.
-The MHS disease management services are designed to help patients and their families better manage their conditions.
+On September 1, 2006, the MHS implemented a new disease-management initiative based on a consistent approach across all three managed care regions, focusing on asthma and congestive heart failure.
+The NDAA for fiscal year 2007 further mandates the MHS disease-management program to address, at a minimum: diabetes, cancer, heart disease, asthma, chronic obstructive pulmonary disorder, and depression and anxiety disorders.
+In the future we intend to expand our disease-management efforts to the four other mandated chronic diseases mentioned above.

-High quality care is safe care, and part of building healthy communities includes taking steps to minimize preventable harm as patients receive healthcare services.
+High-quality care is safe care, and part of building healthy communities includes taking steps to minimize preventable harm as patients receive healthcare services.
 Both healthcare professionals and informed, prepared patients have roles to play in creating a safe patient experience.
-In a joint endeavor with the HHS Agency for Healthcare Research and Quality (AHRQ), the MHS has introduced TeamSTEPPS (Team Strategies and Tools to Enhance Performance and patient Safety) to improve quality and patient safety.
-TeamSTEPPS represents more than 20 years of research and evidence on teams and team performance in diverse areas such as aviation, nuclear power, business and healthcare.
+In a joint endeavor with the HHS Agency for Healthcare Research and Quality (AHRQ), the MHS has introduced TeamSTEPPS (Team Strategies and Tools to Enhance Performance and Patient Safety) to improve quality and patient safety.
+TeamSTEPPS represents more than 20 years of research and evidence on teams and team performance in such diverse areas as aviation, nuclear power, business and healthcare.
 Ineffective, inadequate communication is a major contributing factor for medical errors.
 TeamSTEPPS provides the tools to counter this problem area.
-Our goal is to share this important tool with every health care facility in America to help them create and continue team training systems.
+Our goal is to share this important tool with every healthcare facility in America to help them create and continue team training systems.
 Facilities that have implemented the program are already observing improvements in patient safety.

-Creating healthy communities and increasing the personal engagement of the patient in their own health care has been significantly enhanced by the deployment of AHLTA - DoD's comprehensive, global electronic medical record and clinical data repository.
-AHLTA creates a life-long, computer-based patient record for each and every military health beneficiary regardless of their location, and provides seamless visibility of health information across our entire continuum of medical care, giving our providers unprecedented access to critical health information whenever and wherever care is provided to our service members and beneficiaries.
+AHLTA - DoD's comprehensive, global electronic medical record and clinical data repository - significantly enhances our effort to create healthy communities and increase patients' personal engagement in their own healthcare.
+AHLTA creates a lifelong, computer-based patient record for each and every military health beneficiary, regardless of their location, and provides seamless visibility of health information across our entire continuum of medical care.
+This gives our providers unprecedented access to critical health information whenever and wherever care is provided to our service members and beneficiaries.

-The system is secure, standards based, and patient centric, for use in our garrison based medical facilities and our forward deployed medical units.
+The system is secure, standards based, and patient centric for use in our garrison-based medical facilities and our forward-deployed medical units.
 AHLTA provides our physicians with decision support and builds a single encounter document out of a team effort, linking diagnoses, procedures and orders into one record.
+In addition, AHLTA offers clinical reminders for preventive care and clinical-practice guidelines for those with chronic conditions.

-Worldwide deployment of AHLTA, which began Jan 2004, was successfully completed at all 138 DoD Military Treatment Facilities in Nov 2006.
-Implementation support activities spanned 11 time zones and included training for 55,242 users, to include 18,065 healthcare providers.
-DoD's Clinical Data Repository is operational, and currently contains electronic clinical records for over 8.7 million beneficiaries.
+In November 2006, we successfully completed worldwide deployment of AHLTA, which began in January 2004, at all 138 DoD Military Treatment Facilities.
+Our implementation-support activities spanned 11 time zones and included training for 55,242 users, including 18,065 healthcare providers.
+DoD's Clinical Data Repository is operational and contains electronic clinical records for more than 8.7 million beneficiaries.
 AHLTA use continues to grow at a significant pace.
-To date, AHLTA has processed 37,028,253 outpatient encounters and is currently processing over 113,000 patient visits per workday.
-The accomplishments associated with the successful implementation of AHLTA are truly remarkable.
-It stands today as one of the most comprehensive, sophisticated and promising electronic medical record systems in the world.
+As of the end of January 2006, our providers had used AHLTA to process 38,647,198 outpatient encounters, and they currently process more than 113,400 patient visits per workday.